quicwg/base-drafts/draft-ietf-quic-qpack.md

 {:#fig-header-ack title="Entry Acknowledgement"}

-If an encoder receives an Entry Acknowledgement instruction referring to a stream on which every field block with a non-zero Required Insert Count has already been acknowledged, that MUST be treated as a connection error of type QPACK_DECODER_STREAM_ERROR.
+If an encoder receives an Entry Acknowledgement instruction referring to a stream on which every encoded field section with a non-zero Required Insert Count has already been acknowledged, that MUST be treated as a connection error of type QPACK_DECODER_STREAM_ERROR.

 The Entry Acknowledgement instruction might increase the Known Received Count;
 see {{known-received-count}}.